kaykayehnn/typescript-react-redux-boilerplate/README.md

 **Actions** define action types and action creators.
 They also export a union of their action types, which is then used in reducers.
 **Actions** define action types and action creators.
 Each state piece also exports a union of its action types, which are later merged in AppActions.ts.

-**Reducers'** signatures are defined using State and ActionType types and by using `switch..case` branches for each action we get strong typing, courtesy of [Discriminated Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions).
+**Reducers'** signatures are defined using State and ActionType types and by using `switch..case` branches for each action we get strong typing via [Discriminated Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions).

 **State** holds shape definitions of the different pieces of data the reducers manage.
 AppState shows the shape of the whole state tree.